maphe/maphe.github.io/docs/README.md

 ## Changelog

 <strong>Nov.
+01 2022 Update:</strong> The Speed Tuner page will now update the URL as you change inputs.
+The link can be shared to show another user the results you calculated.<br>
+<strong>Nov.
 01 2022 Update:</strong> Added query param support to Speed Tuner page.<br>
 <strong>Oct.
 30 2022 Update:</strong> Changed to using local images in case one of the other sites is ever down.<br>
 <strong>Oct.
 29 2022 Update:</strong> Added Arunka (Unreleased).
 Updated Hwayoung, Vildred, Pirate Captain Flan, Bad Cat Armin, and Jena from 10/27 balance patch.
 Previous versions will remain available for comparison for the time being.<br>